abhaikollara/sarvam/README.md

 All trademarks, service marks, and copyrights associated with Sarvam belong to their respective owners.

 Use this SDK at your own risk.
-Please review and comply with Sarvam’s terms of service and API usage policies.
+Please review and comply with Sarvam's terms of service and API usage policies.

 ---